Internships

 The successful candidates will need to organise their own accommodation during their stay.
 We can help support the search by publishing an ad in our newsletter.

-If you feel you fit our criteria, please direct your email application to:
+If you feel you fit our criteria, please send your email application to: Praktikum@giss.nsw.edu.au

-As we receive many applications on a regular basis, please understand that it may take a few months to offer the successful candidate a place.
+As we receive many applications regularly, please understand that it may take a few months to offer the successful candidate a place.